ddowse/pfSense-pkg-openvpn-multihop/README.md

 This utility will allow you to create a list of OpenVPN Tunnels and start them cascaded.
 e.g The the second tunnel will be established trough the first tunnel and so on.

-Please see this Repo for more [details](https://github.com/ddowse/pf-tunnelactive)
+Please see this Repo for more [details](https://github.com/ddowse/pf-tunnelactive) in Setup and preperations.

 ## Installation